 - Radha is always being worshipped in the Nimbarka Sampradaya, as Nimbarka - a central religious figure, and known to be the founder of the tradition, declared that Radha and Krishna together constitute the absolute truth, following the advent of Chaitanya Mahaprabhu also within the Gaudiya Vaishnava tradition.

 - Radha Chalisa mentions that Radha is arguably the most important Gopi in Raas (sacred dance) with Lord Krishna.
 Radha is often referred to as Radhika, Radharani, and Radhe in speech.

-- Birthday of Radha is celebrated as Radhaashtami across the country and especially in the north, with full devotion and joy.
-Radha Ashtami is mainly take place after 15 days of Janmashtami.
-Radharani’s birthday is the sacred eighth day of the month of Bhadrapada (August-September).
+- The birthday of Radha is celebrated as Radhaashtami across the country and especially in the north, with full devotion and joy.
+Radha Ashtami mainly takes place after 15 days of Janmashtami.
+Radharani's birthday is the sacred eighth day of the month of Bhadrapada (August-September).

 Happy Janmashtmi and Radhaashtami folks!

 Suggested reading: How Festivals Remind Us To Slow Down And Live In The Moment